Best Specialty Markets in Asheville—A Local’s Perspective

 I came across this particular specialty market in Asheville through a cup of Vietnamese coffee—the kind bolstered with sweetened condensed milk—drunken at the Wild Ginger Noodle Bar.
 A restaurant which I highly recommend, by the way.

 This arrangement has given me plenty of opportunities to pick up all sorts of odds and ends at this well-stocked market.
 And I’ll admit it, usually this means Japanese candy.
-But from kimchi to lychees, if you’re looking for an east Asian ingredient, you can likely find it at Lee’s in south Asheville.
+But from kimchi to lychees, if you’re looking for an east Asian ingredient, you can likely find it right here.

 Local Favorites: Matcha pocky.
 I am a simple man.